-- 4) First arrival picking

-- May be semi-automatic or manual;

-- Required for generation of refraction statics; models and for designing the mutes.

-5) Elevation statics

-- Based on geometry information, compensates the travel-time variations caused by variations in source/receiver elevations. - Transforms the records as if recorded at a common horizontal datum surface. - 6) Refraction statics - Builds a model for the shallow, low-velocity subsurface; - Compensates the travel-time variations caused by the shallow velocities. - 4) 'Top', 'bottom', and 'surgical' mute - Eliminates (sets amplitude=0) the time intervals where strong non-reflection energy is present: - First arrivals, ground roll, airwave.
+- 4) First arrival picking - May be semi-automatic or manual - Required for generation of refraction statics models and for designing the mutes - 5) Elevation statics - Based on geometry information, compensates the travel-time variations caused by variations in source/receiver elevations - Transforms the records as if recorded at a common horizontal datum surface - 6) Refraction statics - Builds a model for the shallow, low-velocity subsurface - Compensates the travel-time variations caused by the shallow velocities - 7) 'Top', 'bottom', and 'surgical' mute - → Eliminates (sets amplitude=0) the time intervals where strong non-reflection energy is present: - ▶ First arrivals, ground roll, airwave.

+Amplitudes and waveforms

-8) Gain recovery
+- 8) True amplitude recovery (optional)

-- Compensates geometrical spreading; - Based on a simple heuristic relation.
+- Compensates geometrical spreading;

+- Based on a simple heuristic relation.

-9) Trace balance
+- 9) Trace balance

+- Equalizes the variations in amplitudes caused by differences in coupling;

+- In true-amplitude processing, replaced with 'surface-consistent deconvolution'.

+10) Deconvolution

+Compresses the wavelet in time, attenuates reverberations.

+11) Gathering, CMP sorting

-- Equalizes the variations in amplitudes caused by differences in coupling; - In true-amplitude processing, replaced with 'surface-consistent deconvolution'. - 10) Deconvolution - Compresses the wavelet in time, attenuates reverberations. - 11) Gather, CMP sort - In modern processing systems (ProMax, Omega, Vista) done by using trace lookup spreadsheets rather than by creating additional copies of the dataset.
+In modern processing systems (ProMax, Omega, Vista) done by using trace lookup spreadsheets or databases rather than by creating additional copies of the dataset

+Stacking velocity analysis and NMO